agh-pum-2017/pocket-trainer/README.md

 ### Must have

 * Prepare test data with muscles, genders, superset (no gaps between actions), different kinds of actions, etc.
-* Install from remote location (HTTP hook already in place and tested, albeit synchronous)

 ### Bugs and glitches